Tech M&A picking back up again — but don't expect megadeals

 "I think we're going to see massive deals happening with a lot less frequency moving forward," Incera added.

-While the overall dealmaking environment has fundamentally shifted, it's a good time to be looking at deals, said YieldStreet CEO Michael Weisz, who has done a number of deals and is currently looking for acquisitions at the digital investing platform.
+While the overall dealmaking environment has fundamentally shifted, it's a good time to be looking at deals, said Yieldstreet CEO Michael Weisz, who has done a number of deals and is currently looking for acquisitions at the digital investing platform.

 "A year-and-a-half, two years ago, M&A conversations were very difficult because it was so easy to raise capital, so leaders and CEOs all thought they would be tomorrow's unicorns and billionaires," said Weisz.
 "It was very hard to have a pragmatic conversation then, but it has now become a really interesting time to gain capabilities and become a dominant player in the space through both organic and acquisitive growth."